Close Alert Banner

 • Food and organic waste in our landfill produces methane - a potent greenhouse gas that contributes to Climate Change.

-• We make compost in Muskoka.
-Class A compost is full of nutrients that plants need and improves soil health.
+• We make class AA compost in Muskoka, which is the highest quality category.
+Class AA compost is full of nutrients that plants need and improves soil health.
 Compost Giveaway events are scheduled every spring around Earth Day.

 What goes in?